 PATENT INFRINGEMENT: WHY ARE THEY THREATENING ME?

 I think we all know that a patent is enforced by suing the copy-cat for patent infringement.
 However, what may look like copying, may not be infringement.
-Similar, what you may believe to be new and different, may actually be copying all the elements of an existing patents.
-When your device or method contains all the elements of an existing patent, even if used differently or for a different purpose, it may be infringing.
-Even if your device or method contains features not disclosed in an existing patent, it may still be infringing.
+Similar, what you may believe to be new and different, may actually be copying all the elements of a claim of an existing patent.
+When your device or method contains all the elements of a claim of an existing patent, even if used differently or for a different purpose, it may be infringing.
+Even if your device or method contains features not disclosed in an existing patent, it may also still be infringing.
+This article is an introduction to patent infringement.

 The important thing to understand when discussing whether or not infringement exists is to understand the function of the CLAIMS of the patent.
 Every patent consists of three parts.
 The patent contains an abstract (summary) and a specification (detailed description explaining the invention and how it works).
 The specification may be supplemented by drawings.
 The third element of every patent is the claims.